 - Have the ability to collaborate and fully engage with fellow team members.

 - Have the ability to develop and maintain positive and supportive relationships with chapter leaders, ALA members and Business Partners.

 - Have the ability to develop and maintain positive relations with ALA Headquarters Staff.

 - Serve as liaison to assigned chapters.
 Engage chapter leaders and members using appropriate and effective communication methods (e.g., phone, e-mail, social media) and strive to make personal connections at ALA events.

-- Ensure all assigned chapters are in continual compliance with ALA Bylaws and policies as well as all required items outlined in the Presidents’ Award of Excellence.
+- Ensure all assigned chapters are in continual compliance with ALA Bylaws, Policies and Chapter Performance Objectives.

 - Work with chapters to encourage visible and credible activities on a local level, including community service, certification, media and public relations, internships, scholarships, career fairs, advisory panels, bar and law-related exhibitions, diversity and inclusion awareness, etc.

 - Work closely with chapters and individual members to increase awareness of and participation in, all ALA programs and assist in identifying additional programs that would be of interest and benefit to members.